Jarrell28/data-structures-and-algorithms/javascript/code-challenges/repeatedWord/README.md

 ## Challenge Summary
-Write a function that accepts a lengthy string parameter
+Write a function that accepts a lengthy string parameter and returns the first word that is repeated

 ## Approach & Efficiency